garevam/volcano-launcher/README.md

 ### Future development possibilities

-- Should Obsidian add an official CLI, rewrite the program to use it instead of clicking the GUI.
+- Should Obsidian add an official CLI, rewrite the program to use it instead of awkwardly clicking the GUI.
 - Support for different filepaths than default, with an automated search function, an option for manual input, and a config file to save the address for future reference
 - Linux support, with automatic system identification + (Support for different filepaths...)
 - Some extra tools to rename vaults, duplicate them, archive them...